-- We will observe complete confidentiality when matters are deemed confidential or where they concern specific members of staff or pupils, both inside or outside school. - We will exercise the greatest prudence at all times when discussions regarding school business arise outside a governing board meeting. - We will not reveal the details of any governing board vote. - We will ensure all confidential papers are held and disposed of appropriately.
+- We will observe complete confidentiality when matters are deemed confidential or where they concern specific members of staff or pupils, both inside or outside school. - We will exercise the greatest prudence at all times when discussions regarding school business arise outside a governing board meeting. - We will not reveal the details of any governing board vote. - We will ensure all confidential papers are held and disposed of appropriately. - We will maintain confidentiality even after we leave office.

-Conflicts of interest
+Conflicts of interest and Transparency

-- We will record any pecuniary or other business interest (including those related to people we are connected with) that we have in connection with the governing board's business in the Register of Business Interests, and if any such conflicted matter arises in a meeting we will offer to leave the meeting for the appropriate length of time. - We accept that the Register of Business Interests will be published on the school's website. - We will also declare any conflict of loyalty at the start of any meeting should the situation arise

-We will act in the best interests of the school as a whole and not as a representative of any group, even if elected to the governing board.
+- We will record any pecuniary or other business interest (including those related to people we are connected with) that we have in connection with the governing board's business in the Register of Business Interests - If a conflicted matter arises in a meeting, we will offer to leave the meeting for the duration of the discussion and any subsequent vote. - We accept that the Register of Business Interests will be published on the school's website. - We will also declare any conflict of loyalty at the start of any meeting should the situation arise - We will act in the best interests of the school as a whole and not as a representative of any group, even if elected to the governing board. - We accept that in the interests of open government, our full names, date of appointment, terms of office, roles on the governing board, attendance records, relevant business and pecuniary interests, category of governor and the body responsible for appointing us will be published on the school's website. - In the interests of transparency we accept that information relating to governors will be collected and logged on the DfE's national database of governors (Get Information About Schools).